 EREC G81 is a suite of engineering documents that sets out a national framework to facilitate competition in new connections.
-EREC G81 Parts 4-6 are associated with commercial and industrial connections and associated new HV and HV/LV distribution substations, where the requirements are documented as follows:
+EREC G81 Parts 1-3 are associated with low voltage (LV) housing development installations and associated new HV/LV distribution substations, where the requirements are documented as follows:

-- Part 4 Design and planning.
+- Part 1 Design and planning.

-- Part 5 Materials specification.
+- Part 2 Materials specification.

-- Part 6 Installation and records (this document).
+- Part 3 Installation and records (this document).

-Since ER G81 was last amended in 2008 the contestability of connection work has been extended to include jointing of metered and unmetered supplies to existing low voltage mains cables and jointing to high voltage cables1.
+Since ER G81 was last amended in 2008 the contestability of connection work has been extended to include jointing of metered and unmetered supplies to existing low voltage mains cables and to jointing of high voltage cables1.
 In addition, a significant number of references in the documents have been superseded and new references relevant to EREC G81 have been published.
 These changes and resultant changes to requirements are captured in this revision.
 The opportunity has been taken to align the document with the current ENA engineering document template and ER G0 governing the rules for structure, drafting and presentation of ENA engineering documents.